Adam’s Rib (1949) dir. George Cukor

 w/ Joe E. Brown, Guy Kibbee, June Travis, Charles Wilson, Carol Hughes, Dick Foran, Gene Lockhart, Olin Howland

 Joe.
-E. Brown has an amazing ‘elastic’ face.
+E. Brown has an amazing “elastic” face.
 He just radiates vaudeville in this goofy comedy from his days at Warner Brothers.
-He plays a “natural born salesman” who declares to his girlfriend (Hughes): “The next time you hear from me I’ll be selling Earthworm Tractors!”
-Backed by Guy Kibbee (Dames, Scattergood Baines), though, it’s not as easy as he thinks.
+He plays a “natural born salesman” who declares to his girlfriend (Carol Hughes): “The next time you hear from me I’ll be selling Earthworm Tractors!”
+Well okay then!
+With backing from Guy Kibbee (Dames, Scattergood Baines), though, it’s not so easy as he thinks.
 The ending is a hoot as oblivious Brown drives a tractor—nervous Kibbee in tow—across a dilapidated bridge.
 Brown’s career started with a circus tumbling act in 1902 and ended with his famous bit in the final scene of Some Like It Hot (1959).
-It’s fun to see a young Howland, the codger who’s first to get eaten by The Blob (1958).
-And Lockhart would come to preside over the court scene in Miracle on 34th Street (1947).
+It’s fun to see a young Olin Howland, the codger who’s first to get eaten by The Blob (1958).
+And Gene Lockhart would come to preside over the court scene in Miracle on 34th Street (1947).
 Earthworm Tractors is, of course, a play on the popular tractor brand Caterpillar.
-Currently available through Netflix and on YouTube.
-See also Wide Open Faces (1938) in Classic Era (M-Z).
+69 minutes.
+For fans of slapstick only, and if you like this see also Wide Open Faces (1938) in Classic Era (M-Z).

 Easy Living (1937) dir.
 Mitchell Leisen